darshantank/ProcInjectionsFind/README.md

 We are leveraging virtual machine introspection with memory forensics to detect process injection of varied types in a virtualized environment.

+On any questions (regarding this research ;-) ) don't hesitate to contact dmtank@gmail.com